-Person(s) witnessing or experiencing who witness, experience, or become aware of what they believe to be a possible code violation should provide an authorized university official with the information to the following officials or offices.
+Person(s) who witness, experience or become aware of what they believe to be a possible Code violation should provide information to the following officials or offices.

-- (1) Complaints about possible code violations occurring in residence halls should be provided reported to the residence hall director; - (2) Complaints about possible non-residence hall related code violations should be provided reported to the director of student conduct, or chief student conduct officer for the regional campuses; - (3) Complaints about possible sexual misconduct should be reported pursuant to the sexual misconduct policy, university policy 1.15; - (4) Complaints about possible protected class discrimination or harassment should be reported pursuant to university policy 1.10; - (5) (3)Complaints regarding academic misconduct should be referred to the coordinator of reported to the committee on academic misconduct; and - (6) (4)In cases when the alleged activity may involve a violation of criminal law in addition to a violation of the code, complaints should be provided reported to the Ohio state university police division or other appropriate law enforcement agency.
-The university will review all complaints received and may conduct a preliminary investigation of the alleged violation.
+- (1) Complaints about possible Code violations occurring in residence halls should be reported to the residence hall director; - (2) Complaints about possible non-residence-hall-related Code violations should be reported to the Office of Student Conduct, or chief student conduct officer for the regional campuses; - (3) Complaints about possible sexual misconduct should be reported pursuant to the Non-Discrimination, Harassment, and Sexual Misconduct Policy; - (4) Complaints about possible protected class discrimination or harassment should be reported pursuant to Non-Discrimination, Harassment, and Sexual Misconduct Policy; - (5) Complaints regarding academic misconduct should be reported to the Committee on Academic Misconduct; and - (6) In cases when the alleged activity may involve a violation of criminal law in addition to a Code violation, complaints should be reported to the university police division or other appropriate law enforcement agency.